Jalaluddin Ahsan Khan

-Jalaluddin Ahsan Khan (died 1340), initially Hasan Kaithali, also known as Jalal al-Din Ahsan Shah, was the first Sultan of Madurai Sultanate and father-in-law of the great traveller Ibn Battuta.
+Jalaluddin Ahsan Khan (died 1339), initially Hasan Kaithali, also known as Jalal al-Din Ahsan Shah, was the first Sultan of Madurai Sultanate and father-in-law of the great traveller Ibn Battuta.

 Origin

-His original name was Sayyid Hasan Kaithali or Kithli, the nisba 'Kaithali' distinguishing his origin from the village of Kaithal, Haryana in Northern India.
+The founder of the Madurai Sultanate, Jalaluddin Ahsan Khan.
+He was called a Sayyid native of Kaithal.
+Some historical accounts also being called an Afghan, though the legitimacy of such a claim is questionable.

 Declaration of independence

 In 1335, Jalaluddin Ahsan Khan, the Muslim Governor of Madurai, declared his independence and established the independent sultanate of Madurai.
 As a response to his rebellion, the Sultan of Delhi punished the Sayyid and other Indian Muslim inhabitants of Kaithal out of spite for Ahsan Khan as he belonged to Kaithal.
 He claimed the whole of the Delhi Sultanate province of Ma'bar which included a small part of the ancient Tamil country.
 However, he scarcely had any authority beyond the realm of the Pandyas and the territory to the north of the river Kaveri was largely independent under the Cholas and the Hoysalas.